microsoft/language-server-protocol/_specifications/specification-3-16.md

 	}

 	/**
-	* The server is interested in rename notifications/requests.
+	* The server is interested in file notifications/requests.
 	*
 	* @since 3.16.0
 	*/